-One of the most common mistakes in Italian foreign learners do, is the use of the preposition a and in.
+One of the most common mistakes in Italian (for foreign learners) concerns the use of the preposition a and in.

-If in some cases specific rules are telling you when to use the preposition IN and when using the preposition A, in some other cases the best is to learn the specific Italian collocations using the prepositions in or a.
+In fact, in some cases, specific rules are telling you how to use the preposition in and when using the preposition a.
+However, the truth is that in most cases, there is not a specific rule.

 THE USE OF THE PREPOSITION “A”

 A is used before the names of cities.

 A becomes AD before the names of cities that starts with a vowel.

 - Vivo ad Alessandria

 A is also used in front of names of small states, such as: